Adamskoullos/Vue-JS-Guide/2-VueProject/VueProjects.md

 ```
 vue create projectName
 ```
 4. Then cd into the new project directory

 ```
 cd projectName
 ```
 From here use the command: `code .` to open project in vs code if not already open.
-Or open vs code and open new folder and go to folder location.
+Or open vs code > file > folder and go to folder location.

-First thing to do is ush local repo to GitHub and publish.
-From there work as normal.
+First thing to do is push local repo to GitHub and publish.
+Then it's off to the races.

 # Grabbing elements to work on
 When working with templates in Vue projects, we do not use querySelector, instead we use the Vue ref attribute and give elements a ref name:

 ![Screenshot from 2021-02-23 10-46-50](https://user-images.githubusercontent.com/73107656/108833379-a6f44c00-75c4-11eb-800e-4bfdfb9bb8b9.png)

-So we grab an element using the ref attribute and then we reference the element to work on it by using the following syntax(as shown above):
+A above we first grab an element using the ref attribute and then we reference the element to work on it by using the following syntax(as shown above):

 ```
 $refs.name
 ```